 Best Places to Study French in France

-As 2015 nears the end, I cannot help but think about one of my most exciting life adventures ahead.
-In January, I will be living in the heart of Paris, France as part of a language and culture immersion in my International MBA Program at the University of South Carolina Moore School of Business!
-Preparing for the adventure, I have researched the best places to study French in France, which I have shared below.
-I look forward to hearing any other ideas from you and adding insights when I live in France this winter!
+2016 was one of Brittany VanderBeek's most exciting life adventures.
+She lived in the heart of Paris, France as part of a language and culture immersion in an International MBA Program at the University of South Carolina Moore School of Business.
+When living in France she researched the most popular and also the cheapest places to study French which she shares below.

 The French Riviera provides some of the most scenic views in France, with beautiful beaches along the Mediterranean coast.
 You can easily travel to other French Riviera cities, including St. Tropez and Cannes.
 Nice is one of France's most visited cities, attracting four million tourists per year.